 Keep in mind, that this healing knowledge is thousands of years old.
 BUT, there are also many modern scientific studies proving that practicing love and compassion increases both immunity and heart health.

-For example, the National Public Library of medicine has studies showing loving-kindness meditation and compassion meditation reduce stress levels and positively impacts our immune system.
+For example, studies in the National Public Library of medicine show that loving-kindness meditation and compassion meditation reduces stress levels and positively impacts our immune system.
 Loving-kindness meditation focuses on cultivating feelings of goodwill, kindness, and compassion.

 “Loving-kindness meditation (LKM) and Compassion Meditation (CM) are associated with an increase in positive affect and a decrease in negative affect.
 Preliminary findings from neuroendocrine studies indicate that CM may reduce stress-induced subjective distress and immune response.”

 “Women who hugged the most daily had the highest oxytocin levels, and their systolic blood pressure was 10 mm/Hg lower than women with low oxytocin levels—an improvement similar to the effect of many leading blood pressure medications, says Kathleen Light, PhD, a professor of psychiatry at UNC.”

 Oxytocin is a hormone that is produced in the hypothalamus and secreted from the pituitary gland when a human being feels and/or experiences loving emotions.